Will Mayner

 I’m a researcher at the Center for Sleep and Consciousness at the University of Wisconsin–Madison, where I work on integrated information theory with Giulio Tononi.

-I’m now focusing on model welfare, AI consciousness, and mechanistic interpretability.
+I’m now focusing on mechanistic interpretability, AI safety, AI consciousness, and model welfare.

 Some related work from our group: this 2019 conference paper and this recent preprint.